 - Pay are stations in good working order and accept all designated methods of payment?

 - Are staff adhering to equipment maintenance schedule?

-- Are staff keeping equipment maintenance reports and records up to date?
+- Staff keep equipment maintenance reports and records up to date?

-- Are the fire plan and emergency numbers displayed in staff area?
+- Fire plan and emergency numbers are displayed in staff area?

 - Is the first-aid kit stocked and accessible?

-- Are all required insurance and safety certificates displayed in staff area?
+- All required insurance and safety certificates are displayed in staff area?

 - Are staff office and restrooms clean and free from clutter?